Asian-American Civic Association

 Requirements & Restrictions:

-Guests must prove tie or connection to the greater Quincy/Brockton/South Shore area; Must speak to assessment specialist; Male or Female, 18+; Sex offenders must register with Quincy/Brockton Police Department.
+Guests must prove a connection to the greater Quincy/Brockton/South Shore area.
+Sex offenders must register with Quincy/Brockton Police Department.

 Waiting time: Lottery system.
-No referrals are taken.
-Languages: Languages are provided on an at-need basis Transportation Google Maps
+No Referrals Taken.
+Transportation Google Maps

 First Church in Cambridge